 Starting Primary School: Skills to Encourage

 If your child’s starting primary school for the first time in September, you may be questioning how prepared they are.
-There’s a lot of talk about ‘school readiness’ but what does it really mean?
-Essentially, just that the child can complete simple tasks independently and is ready to learn.
+There’s been a lot of talk about ‘school readiness’, especially since the release of the agreed list of suggested skills from the Starting Reception coalition and the Department of Education’s recent focus on the area but what does it really mean?

-In this blog, we’ll look at some specific skills your new starter will need and give you some helpful tips to encourage them over the next few weeks.
+In this blog, we’ll look at some specific skills that it’s generally accepted that a new starter will need.
+And give you some helpful tips to encourage your child to develop these skills over the next few weeks.
+The skills fall into the following areas:

-Your child will need to put on and take off their coats and change for P.E. numerous times at school, and it’s surprising how long such seemingly simple tasks can take if none of the children are able to cope alone.
+Your child will need to put on and take off their coats and change for P.E. numerous times at school, and it’s surprising how long such seemingly simple tasks can take if the children are unable to cope alone.

-Practise doing up and undoing zips, buttons and poppers at home when your child gets up, goes out and gets ready for bed, and they’ll soon improve.
-You could even add a race element, i.e., give them five minutes to be fully dressed to spur them into action.
+Practise doing up and undoing zips, buttons and poppers when your child gets up, goes out and gets ready for bed, and they’ll soon improve.
+You could even add a time element!
+Give them five minutes to be fully dressed to spur them into action.
 Keep it simple too: Velcro is so much easier than laces for little fingers, and zips much less fiddly than buttons.

 2. Recognising their name